Light cruiser: World War II

 In World War II light cruisers had guns ranging from the 5 inch (127 mm) of the US and 5.25 inch of the British anti-aircraft cruisers, up to 6.1 inch, though the most common size was 6 inch, the maximum size allowed by the London Naval Treaty for a ship to be considered a light cruiser.
 Most Japanese light cruisers had 5.5-inch guns and could hardly be considered to be in the same class as a U.S. Navy light cruiser twice the size and carrying more than two times as much firepower.
 The Atlantas and Didos were born out of the tactical need for vessels to protect aircraft carriers, battleships and convoys from air attack.

 The United States would move into full wartime production of the light cruisers of the Cleveland-class of which 27 would be produced.
 Not willing to allow changes to slow production, the United States allowed ships of the class to be built seriously overweight.
 They provided AA screening for the fast carriers, shore bombardment, and anti-destroyer screening for the US fleet.
 They traded a main gun turret for additional AA, fire control, and radar installations, over the Brooklyn class.

-Light cruisers today
+Surviving light cruisers

 Four are preserved as museum ships: HMS Belfast in London, in Belfast, in Buffalo, New York, and Mikhail Kutuzov at Novorossiysk.
 Similar ships include the protected cruisers (St. Petersburg) and (Philadelphia, Pennsylvania), and the bow of Puglia (Gardone Riviera).